-This manual has 3 major components to it with the objective of providing experiential learning to its users.
+This manual has 3 major components to it with of the objective of providing experiential learning to its users.

 Component 1 is the Harvard case study which tries to rake the issue with the specific stakeholders as the key protagonist.
 This is done to help identify the present scenario with respect to the problem of e-waste and how it impacts the protagonist's daily life and future.
-The case study can be enacted in market places to ensure that dealers and consumers are able to learn through this experience and enable them to question on the subject to enhance understanding.
-Enhancement of understanding will lead to imbibing the learning into practice.
+The case study can be enacted in schools to ensure that students are able to learn through this experience and enable them to question on the subject to enhance understanding.
+Enhancement of understanding will lead to imbibling the learning into practice.